PostHog/posthog.com/contents/blog/story-about-pivots.md

 ### 1. Sales Territory Management Tool

 At one stage in my life, I was the VP of Sales at an enterprise software company.
-On paper, it looked like a glamorous job - I used to fly around the world with the sales team, to go to important meetings with huge banks, in fancy skyscrapers, like the [ICC in Hong Kong](https://en.wikipedia.org/wiki/International_Commerce_Centre):
+On paper, it looked like a glamorous job - I used to fly around the world with the sales team, and met with huge enterprise clients in fancy skyscrapers, like the [ICC in Hong Kong](https://en.wikipedia.org/wiki/International_Commerce_Centre):

 ![International Commerce Center - a big skyscraper in Hong Kong](../images/blog/pivoting/international-commerce-centre.jpg)